UofT-DSI/sampling/README.md

 ## Requirements

--   Participants are not expected to have any coding experience; the learning content has been designed for beginners.
+-   Participants are expected to have completed Shell, Git, and Python learning modules.
 -   Participants are encouraged to ask questions, and collaborate with others to enhance their learning experience.
 -   Participants must have a computer and an internet connection to